-These financial statements are prepared under the historical cost convention except for the measurement at fair value of financial assets and investment properties which are carried at fair value.
+These financial statements are prepared under the historical cost convention except for the measurement at fair value of investments at fair value through profit or loss (FVTPL), investments at fair value through other comprehensive income (FVTOCI) and investment properties which are carried at fair value and the provision for employees' end of service indemnity which is measured in accordance with U.A.E labor laws.
 The financial statements have been presented in UAE Dirhams (AED) except when otherwise indicated.

 The Company's statement of financial position is not presented using a current / non-current classification.
-However, the following balances would generally be classified as current: bank balances and cash, prepayments and other assets, other receivables and other payables.
-The following balances would generally be classified as non-current: property and equipment, investment properties, statutory deposit and provision for employees' end of service indemnity.
-The following balances are of mixed nature (including both current and non-current portions): investments at fair value through other comprehensive income, investments at fair value through profit or loss, insurance contract assets reinsurance contract assets, insurance contract liabilities, reinsurance contract liabilities.
+However, the following balances would generally be classified as current: bank balances and cash, other receivables, prepayments and other assets and other payables.
+The following balances would generally be classified as non-current: property and equipment, investment properties, statutory deposit, deferred tax asset, deferred tax liabilities and provision for employees' end of service indemnity.
+The following balances are of mixed nature (including both current and non-current portions): investments at fair value through other comprehensive income, investments at fair value through profit or loss, insurance contract assets, reinsurance contract assets, insurance contract liabilities, reinsurance contract liabilities, bank term loan and lease liabilities.